Convergence of classical optimized non-overlapping Schwarz method for Helmholtz problems in closed domains: Conclusion

 \section{Conclusion}

-In this paper, we derived the optimal transmission operator $\Trsm^{\text{opt}}_{\text{close}}$ of an optimized Schwarz scheme solving a simple Helmholtz cavity problem.
-We furthermore demonstrated that for \emph{evanescent} modes, this optimal operator is excellently approximated by the optimal transmission operator of open problems without obstacles $\Trsm^{\text{opt}}_{\text{open}}$.
+In this paper, we derived the optimal transmission operator $\Trsm^{\text{opt}}_{\text{close}}$ of an optimized Schwarz scheme solving a simple rectangular Helmholtz cavity problem.
+We furthermore demonstrated that for \emph{evanescent} modes this optimal operator is excellently approximated by the optimal transmission operator of open problems without obstacles $\Trsm^{\text{opt}}_{\text{open}}$.
 On the other hand, we also showed that $\Trsm^{\text{opt}}_{\text{open}}$ cannot be used to approximate $\Trsm^{\text{opt}}_{\text{close}}$ for \emph{non-evanescent} modes.
-For this reason the classical OO0, EMDA, OO2 and PADE transmission operators exhibit a performance drop, when used in cavity problems, and when compared to an equivalent unbounded configuration.
-In particular, we determined that the convergence radius $\rho^\text{close}(s)$ of the OS scheme exhibits:\mynobreakpar \begin{enumerate} \item a modulus equal to $1$ for all $s\in\mathbb{R}$ for the OO0 operator; \item a modulus greater than $1$ for some $s^2<k^2$ for the EMDA and OO2 operators; \item a modulus equal to $1$ for all $s^2\leq{}k^2$ for the PADE operator, at least when using a sufficiently large number of Pad\'e terms. \end{enumerate}
+For this reason the classical OO0, EMDA, OO2 and PADE transmission operators exhibit a performance drop when applied to cavity problems (compared to an equivalent unbounded configuration).
+In particular, we determined that the convergence radius $\rho^\text{close}(s)$ of the OS scheme exhibits: \begin{enumerate} \item a modulus equal to $1$ for all $s\in\mathbb{R}$ for the OO0 operator; \item a modulus greater than $1$ for some $s^2<k^2$ for the EMDA and OO2 operators and \item a modulus equal to $1$ for all $s^2\leq{}k^2$ for the PADE operator, at least when using a sufficiently large number of Pad\'e terms. \end{enumerate} Furthermore, by means of numerical experiments, we showed that those conclusions, which were derived for a rectangular domain, remain valid when considering curved and three-dimensional configurations.